ivan-demchenko/ivan-demchenko.github.io/content/blog/2024-02-07-interview-are-tricky-for-me.md

 Maybe, that's something to introduce in day-to-day work?
 Something like Technology Review sessions?
 But this is a topic for another day.

-Anyway, after some interviews, I keep thinking about the questions and even talk about them to myself.
+Sometimes I keep thinking about the questions and even talk about them to myself.
 Not every interview makes me reflect on my answers.
 But when it happens, it is a sign of a good interview.
 Most importantly, my recent one made me learn and discover the gaps in my knowledge.
 As I kept thinking about my answers, some details that I had missed bubbled up, and I came up with new arguments to support my ideas and realised where my understanding was lacking.
 It was a good interview, and I am grateful I had a chance to participate in it.

 There must be that magical balance between letting a candidate know what topics to review and not giving any clues.
 On one hand, you don't want to list the questions you will ask - that's cheating.
 On the other hand, interviews are for testing the depth of a candidate's knowledge.
 There must be an optimal way to prepare a candidate for a conversation without revealing the exact topics.